kotlitecture/template-multiplatform-compose/processor/src/main/resources/kotli/template/multiplatform/compose/dataflow/settings/datastore/usage.md

 The API can be accessed through:
 - `shared.data.source.settings.SettingsSource` - base class at the core module level.
-- `shared.data.source.settings.DataStoreSource` - implementation of the base class.
+- `shared.data.source.settings.datastore.DataStoreSource` - implementation of the base class.

 **SettingsSource** provides the following methods: